- Motor Vehicle Registration

 MOTOR VEHICLE REGISTRATION

 A. All persons parking a vehicle on campus must register their vehicle with the Public Safety Department.
-The cost of the permit is a yearly, non pro-rated charge that will be billed directly to the student’s account upon obtaining a parking permit.
+The cost of the permit will be billed directly to the student’s account upon obtaining a parking permit.

 B. Upon presentation of a State Department of Motor Vehicle Registration, Siena Saint Card and completion of the online registration form, a campus parking permit will be issued.
 The permit must be affixed to the driver’s side, rear most side window and must be visible at all times.